Resources and Initiatives

 OVPDEI

-The Regional Campus Graduate Fellowship is a strategic recruitment initiative designed to enhance the recruitment and retention of graduate students in research-oriented academic programs across our regional campuses.
-This fellowship promotes equitable access to graduate education, helping to attract top talent and ensuring that we continue to offer enriching educational experiences in the arts and sciences at our regional campuses.
+The Regional Campus Graduate Fellowship is an initiative designed to enhance the recruitment and retention of graduate students in research-oriented Humanities and Social Sciences disciplines across Indiana University’s regional campuses.
+This fellowship promotes equitable access to graduate education, helping to attract top talent and ensuring that we continue to offer enriching educational experiences in the humanities and social sciences at our regional campuses.

-Regional campuses are particularly vulnerable to recent historic shifts in demographics, funding reductions, and cultural attitudes about the value of higher education.
-This fellowship takes a crucial step in helping us support and grow our graduate programs, ensuring that our regional campuses remain competitive with other institutions in their geographical area.
+Regional campuses are particularly vulnerable to recent historic shifts in demographics, an evolving and challenging fiscal environment, and public perceptions about the value of higher education.
+This fellowship takes a crucial step in helping us support and grow our graduate programs, ensuring that our regional campuses remain competitive with other institutions in their geographical areas.

 • Financial Assistance: Provides crucial financial support to both full-time and part-time graduate students in regional academic programs.